sonnhfit/mynote/programing/reading1.md

 - **To ``communicate`` the New Zealand experience, the site also ``carried`` features relating to famous people and places**

-One of the most popular was an interview with former New Zealand All Blacks rugby captain Tana Umaga
+- One of the most popular ``was`` an interview with former New Zealand All Blacks rugby captain Tana Umaga
+- Another feature that attracted a lot of attention ``was`` an interactive jouney through a number of the locations chosen for blockbuster films which had made use of New Zealand's stunning scenery as a backrop.